 For storage, BigQuery charges $0.02 per GB.
 In Athena, data is stored in S3 and users pay more or less the same.
 On top of that, in both platforms users pay $5 for each TB scanned while executing queries.

 Per TB scanned billing means users really do only pay for what they use at the moment, and not for any idle time.
 If your analytics are more “one-off” and not regular daily tasks, this model is a great option.

 This pricing model can make users very cautious before running a query, because the query might cost too much.
 Almost every organization has encountered the same painful scenario - a user makes the grave mistake of running a query over a massive data set, which results in a big fat dollar amount for that single query.
 This usually leads to throttling that prevents people from asking “expensive” questions, or requires them to ask before they run large queries.
 But throttling defeats one of the main goals of the analytics infrastructure; to make analytics more accessible.

 Both Snowflake and Redshift offer on-demand pricing models as well as 30%-70% discounts for prepaying.
 The cost of these platforms depends on how much you use them, performance requirements and dataset sizes.

-Redshift charges per-hour per-node for both compute and storage (coupled together).
+Redshift charges per-hour per-node compute.
+With dc2 nodes storage is coupled to compute while with RA3 nodes storage is offloaded S3.
 To calculate costs, multiply the price per hour for the selected node by the cluster size and number of utilized hours - [price per hour] x [cluster size] x [utilized hours].
+With RA3 nodes, Redshift managed storage is charged at S3 rates.
 Keep in mind, your cluster can be formed only using the same type of nodes, which makes it hard to adjust to dynamic use-cases.
+Redshift only offers a limited number of instance types, hence switching between node types will result in a step jump in costs.